Special Academic Programs

 Eli Whitney Students Program

-The Eli Whitney Students Program offers non-traditional age students of high academic potential the opportunity to earn a degree at Yale College.
+The Eli Whitney Students Program offers non-traditional-age students of high academic potential the opportunity to earn a bachelor’s degree at Yale College.
+Students in this program may take up to seven years to complete a bachelor’s degree and may also study part-time.
+Eli Whitney students must complete a minimum of eighteen course credits at Yale.

 Non-Degree Students Program